Animals

 Balearica regulorumCONSERVATION STATUS

-The East African crowned crane lives in dry savannahs.DIET
+The East African crowned crane lives in dry savannas.DIET

 IN THE ZOO – Specially formulated grain and insectsFASCINATING FACTS

-• Only cranes to perch in trees -
+• They're the only cranes to perch in trees. -

 European White Stork